 What’s with the dagger and asterisk?
 The dagger means “just kidding.”
 Words with an asterisk are defined (admittedly sometimes pretty sketchily) in the glossary.

 That’s not a real word.
-There are words in this book that do not exist in the wild.
-They were carefully grown under exacting laboratory conditions, and contain no GMOs, no artificial colors, sweeteners, or flavorings, and no empty carbs.
+There are words in this series that do not exist in the wild.
+They are organic, grass-fed, triple-washed, and contain no GMOs, no artificial colors, sweeteners, or flavorings, and no empty carbs.
 They may be safely read without fear of bodily harm.

 Why does this day only have one saint?
 That would be because that saint is on both calendars on the same day.
 I’m embarrassed for you that you even had to ask that.